intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-models.md

 ---
 ## **Data Preparation**
-The NER model has two inputs: word indices and character indices respectively.
+The NER model has two inputs: word indices and character indices.

 Thus, each raw text record needs to go through word-wise tokenization, character-wise segmentation and alignment to the same target length for preprocessing.